phorton1/base-apps-artisan/docs/notes/rpi_changes.md

 source for a future setup script in this repo.

 Machines are referred to by hostname.
-Everything here applies to rpi4B4A, the current master image.
+Everything here applies to rpi4B4A, the current reference machine.
+There are no master images; the scripts rebuild a card on demand.

 rpi_setup.sh in the repo root applies all of this to a fresh Raspberry Pi OS Lite machine, and rpi_build.md describes how a card is made.